rstatsinger/contrast-go-test-bench-docker/README.md

 # Go Test Bench - Demo app for Contrast Security Go agent - Easy setup/run using Docker

-> Intentionally vulnerable go app.
-Used Go's standard library, `net/http`, for client/server implementations.
+This is an intentionally vulnerable Go applications.
+Uses Go's standard library, `net/http`, for client/server implementations.
 For more info on this framework, visit [net/http](https://golang.org/pkg/net/http/).